SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### Tool Usage:

-1. Navigate to the Bundles/Sources/Tools directory.
-2. Import BundleTool.cs into a Unity project's Assets/Editor directory.
+1. Follow _Tool Setup_ instructions.
-3. Open the tool from the Window > Unturned > Bundle Tool menu.
+2. Open the tool from the Window > Unturned > Bundle Tool menu.
-4. Select individual assets or directories of assets in the Project window.
+3. Select individual assets or directories of assets in the Project window.
-5. Click Grab to preview which assets will be exported.
+4. Click Grab to preview which assets will be exported.
-6. Click Bundle to choose a destination for the asset bundle file.
+5. Click Bundle to choose a destination for the asset bundle file.

 ### Motivations: